 Can I travel to Bali?

 YES, you can visit Bali.
-Many nationalities can now obtain a Visa on Arrival, while ASEAN countries don't need a visa at all.
-All other travelers still need a Visit Visa B211A.
-No more quarantine and no more PCR test for fully vaccinated travellers.
+80+ nationalities can obtain a Visa on Arrival (at the airport or online).
+ASEAN countries don't need a visa.
+All other travelers still need a Visitor Visa B211A (online application).

 Bali is unique, Bali is unmatched